caroger/flashcode/README.md

 ## Getting Started

-Head over to the [live site](http://flashcode.herokuapp.com/#) and click the Sign In button to sign in, register, or sign in with a demo account.
+Head over to the [live site](http://flashcode.herokuapp.com/#) and click the Sign In button to log in, register, or test out FlashCode with a demo account.

 ![](images/login_demo.gif)